Protect your income & take control of your tax liabilities

 Standard resolutions for wage garnishment issues include:

-- Entering into an installment agreement with the IRS to fully pay back your tax debt through a monthly repayment plan
+- Entering into an installment agreement with the IRS to fully pay back your tax liabilities through a monthly repayment plan

-- Making an offer in compromise to settle your debt for less than what you actually owe
+- Making an offer in compromise to settle your liabilities for less than what you actually owe

 - Proving to the IRS that their collection of your income puts you in dire financial circumstances that prevent you from being able to pay for basic needs